 Schork, T & Nicholas, P 2008, 'Screenresolution: Prototypes made from non-standard components'.

-Loy, J & Schork, T 2019, 'Building Relationships: Changing Technology and Society' in Koç, G & Christiansen, B (eds), Reusable and Sustainable Building Materials in Modern Architecture, IGI Global, pp. 166-187.View/Download from: UTS OPUS or Publisher's site
+Loy, J & Schork, T 2019, 'Building Relationships: Changing Technology and Society' in Koç, G & Christiansen, B (eds), Reusable and Sustainable Building Materials in Modern Architecture, IGI Global, pp. 166-187.View/Download from: Publisher's site

 This chapter describes how digital immersion, changing social values, and environmental and economic pressures have the potential to create a paradigm shift in relationships between people and their built environment with the growing sustainability imperative.
 It responds to emerging opportunities provided by digital technologies for the construction, maintenance, and heritage curation of the life of buildings, and draws on aligned changes in thinking apparent in manufacturing, healthcare, business, and education in the 21st century.
 The ideas that shape this chapter are relevant to architects and educators, but also to scholars and practitioners across disciplines because they provide an innovative approach in responding to the types of changes currently impacting societies worldwide.